 Ambulance Clinical Quality Indicators

-Since the 1st April 2011, a new system of performance statistics have been introduced for all ambulance services.
+A system of performance statistics is available for all ambulance services.
 Constantly monitoring our performance is essential as it is a vital indicator of how well we respond to patient need and how we can ensure standards of care are not only maintained but continuously improved upon.

 Unlike previous measures, the Ambulance Clinical Quality Indicators measure more than just the ambulance response times; they look more broadly at the overall quality of care.
 Time is still measured as it is a significant risk factor for treating patients – response time targets for the most seriously ill patients remain the same.